 OXO Coffee maker is one of the most popular cold brew coffee makers on the market and for a good reason.
 I loved the fact that it’s not as clumsy as Toddy yet very easy to use, and efficient.
 What’s more, it can easily make cold brew just for one person, which is a great advantage if you live alone or with people who’re not too big on cold brew.
 It has a minimal footprint and it’s built to help you achieve maximum flavor and extraction.

 This brewer is made of plastic, apart from the glass carafe but it’s easy to use with minimal mess and hassle.
-It’s not good for large batches (I still use Toddy for that) but if you’re like me, looking for something to use in a straightforward way that’s easy to set up and clean, OXO is an excellent and reliable option.
+It’s best for small batches (I use Toddy for larger batches) but if you’re like me, looking for something to use in a straightforward way that’s easy to set up and clean, OXO is an excellent and reliable option.
 It’s one of those-let-it-steep-and-forget kind of brewers!

 FAQ On Cold Brew Coffee